We have started the Analyse Phase in the previous chapter and we saw the high-level roadmap.

 “The first step of FMEA is to construct an expert team who has deep and thorough knowledge about the process in question.
 Then we draw a detailed process flow chart.
 Each step in the process would have an objective to accomplish.

-For example, in the case of the baking process, all the pizza bases are passing thought the baking oven.
+For example, in the baking process, all the pizza bases pass through the baking oven.
 What is the purpose of the baking oven?”
 I asked.

 “To bake the pizzas”, “baking”, answers poured in.